Swing When You're Winning: Commercial performance

 The album spent 57 weeks on the UK Albums Chart, certified 7× Platinum, and became the 49th best-selling album of all time in the UK.
+It became his fastest-selling album in the UK, selling over 1,800,000 copies in seven weeks.
+At one point, Williams simultaneously topped the albums, singles and DVD charts, a rare feat.
 In Germany, the album has become Williams' best-selling album there, selling more than 1,500,000 copies being certified 5× Platinum.
 The album debuted at No. 1 and stayed there for nine non-consecutive weeks.
 It managed to stay 83 weeks on the German Albums Chart, nineteen weeks of those in the top 10.
 Thanks to its success, it became the fourth best-selling album of the decade in Germany.
 In 2001 the album was the 17th best-selling album globally, selling 4.4 million copies.